Adventists and Healthy Living

 “Then the Lord God took the man and put him in the garden of Eden to tend and keep it” (Genesis 2:15, NKJV).

-This tending and keeping the garden was meant to be a daily, full-time responsibility.
-God ensured that humans got their daily workouts from the very beginning!
+Caring for the garden was meant to be a daily, full-time responsibility.
+God ensured that humans got their regular workouts from the very beginning.
 And we still need it even today.

-But of course we are free to exercise whichever way works best for our individual needs.
+But of course, we are free to exercise whichever ways work best for our individual needs.